AntonioND/libugba/readme.rst

 Note: In order to make the compilation process faster you can run make in multiple threads by doing ``make -j`nproc``.

-If you want to run the unit tests, you need to use the CMake build system.
-It is needed to have a clone of the repository of `GiiBiiAdvance`_.
-By default, the build system will look for it in the parent directory of the ugba directory.
+In order to build every one of the GBA examples and the PC examples, and run all the tests (both for PC and GBA), do:

 .. code:: bash